selamawitsh/devops-journey/README.md

 | 16 | Logging | `prometheus-grafana` | Not started |
 | 17 | Security | `production-projects` | Not started |
 | 18 | Production DevOps (Capstone) | `production-projects` | Not started |

-*Update the Status column as you go — this table is the first thing anyone browsing the repo actually reads, including a hiring manager.*

 ---